ryanmusante/ry-install/README.md

 ## Install Flow

+Phase 4 masks `ufw.service` rather than removing the package: the nftables ruleset is confirmed live and default-deny before the ufw flush, so there is no window without inbound protection.
+If it cannot be confirmed, the mask is withheld for the run.

 | Phase | Name | Work |
 |---|---|---|
 | 1 | Preflight | Dependency, network, disk, and systemd gates; hardware match; lock acquisition |